 - Ball wall squats with a medicine ball between knees: 10-15 reps

-Additional resources on stretching
+Additional resources on corrective exercise

 Stretching can be one of the most powerful tools in your personal training toolkit.
 But sometimes tightness doesn't necessarily mean you need to stretch.